 This contextualizes the value of the kWh expressed in the article.
 Your mileage will vary depending on your own household energy mix; I hope it might encourage you to switch to non-petroleum/non-carbon-sourced energy for your needs.

 Now that it’s been five years since I first published “Saving Electricity in Winter,” I thought it was time to do an update.
 After all, I’ve installed a pellet stove, added insulation to my attic, and gotten a new Ener-G-guide rating for my home through Quebec’s Reno-Climat program.
+I did this by participating in the Réno-Vert eco renovation scheme from Revenu Québec that assists home owners in making energy- and water-efficient upgrade to their homes.

 Last year, I posted the following status update to Facebook to celebrate my results.
 (I’ve posted a lot of good stuff to FB that I should’ve posted here!)